xHain-hackspace/xhain-website/content/en/post/2019-11-05_Build_calibrate_print.md

 We’ll take 2 days getting you started in 3D printing and the weekend will take place as follows program for it.

 **Saturday**
-*Overview of the general operation of 3D printers *Assembly of a 3D printer kit
+- Overview of the general operation of 3D printers<br>
+- Assembly of a 3D printer kit<br>
-*Calibration and optimization of firmware
+- Calibration and optimization of firmware<br>
-*History and Future of 3D printer technologies *Introduction to 3D models
+- History and Future of 3D printer technologies<br>
+- Introduction to 3D models<br>

 **Sunday**
-Overview of printable materials and specifications Test printing with the assembled 3d printer Troubleshooting, upgrades, maintenance and repairs Continued introductory guide to 3D modeling (FreeCad, Fusion360, TinkerCAD)
+- Overview of printable materials and specifications<br>
+- Test printing with the assembled 3d printer<br>
+- Troubleshooting, upgrades, maintenance and repairs<br>
+- Continued introductory guide to 3D modeling (FreeCad, Fusion360, TinkerCAD)<br>

 The Anycubic Kossel is what we’ll assemble, a delta-bot printer, is one with 3 vertically movable arms, which together allow the movement of the print head in all 3 axes.
 Typically, a delta printer has a round print bed.